kujiy/pacparser-web/readme.md

     ```
 1. Access to [http://localhost:5000/](http://localhost:5000/) or  [http://your-docker-host:5000/](http://your-docker-host:5000/) with your browser
  - You can change the port in `docker-compose.yml` .

+### Getting error?
+- If you are behind the proxy, set environment in `docker-compose.yml`.
+- See the docker log with the following command.

+    ```sh
+    $ cd pacparser-web
+    $ docker-compose logs -f
+    ```
+    > pacweb    | fatal: unable to access 'https://github.com/pacparser/pacparser.git/':

+    - This log means pacparser couldn't access to internet.

 ## How to Use
 1. Access your container with browsers